|

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

+A long, wine-filled lunch.
 The cobblestone streets in Montmartre.
 Wandering Le Marais.
-Relaxing on the banks of the Seine.
+Relaxing on the banks of the Seine or under the Eiffel Tower.

 This itinerary is meant to help you see the best of the city without needing a vacation from your vacation.